Turbeville, South Carolina: Geography and Infrastructure

 According to the United States Census Bureau, the town has a total area of 3.4 sqkm, all land.

 Turbeville is also the site of the Turbeville Correctional Institution, located between the city center and I-95 and operated by the South Carolina Department of Corrections.
 The facility's website states the institution is intended for juveniles and younger adults from 18-25 (referred to as "Youthful Offenders") and that inmates frequently assist in cleaning up highways and other roads near Turbeville.

 No rail transport exists within Turbeville.
-The closest airport for general aviation is Sumter Airport, and the closest airports with commercial service is Florence Regional Airport, which is only served by American Eagle to Charlotte Douglas International Airport, and Columbia Metropolitan Airport, serving more destinations.
+The closest airport for general aviation is Sumter Airport, and the closest airport with commercial service is Florence Regional Airport, which is only served by American Eagle to Charlotte Douglas International Airport, and Columbia Metropolitan Airport, serving more destinations.